 Jika Jika looks small from the outside – step in and that illusion gets flipped on its head right away.
+The first prominent feature that you’d notice would be the lustrous finish on the floor, although one could easily surmise that the guys had used residential services for a place of business like that.
 It is perhaps this size and sense of space that means it is able to get away with calling itself a canteen; in fact it lends itself pretty well to the concept.
 Whoever was responsible for kitting the place out has done a remarkable job of combing an airy, industrial feel with very timely vintage touches – retro, pub-style pinned leather sofas and mismatched school classroom hard wooden chairs.
+Not to mention some of the greatest designs in antique mirrors I have ever seen.
 Distressed cabinets double up as artsy accessories and practical storage areas.
 The glass Heinz ketchup bottles sitting on top allow the whole setup to keep a rather down-to-earth, honest grounding.

 Humble breakfast options like sausage and bacon sandwiches carry on that theme, though tarted up with ciabatta and tomato relish, while hollandaise sauce and avocado come as optional accompaniments to scrambled or poached eggs on toast (no fried eggs here).
 Guacamole and sour cream ‘breakfast burritos’ are on offer until late afternoon, topped up with lunch choices that include a steak sandwich with balsamic onions, and the popular ‘Jika Jika Weigh Bar’.
 It wasn’t around when I visited, but ordinarily serves up meats, hot dishes, tarts and salads, yours for the taking at a price per hundred grams.
 Evening sees the appearance of an appetising yet somewhat limited selection of tapas-style dishes, flatbreads and charcuterie – nice to see pork rillettes (or rillets, as they call them) on the menu, since they originate from Le Mans, the city in France famous for its twenty-four hour sports car race, and only an hour or so away from Nantes, where I was living last year.